Adventure Leader Tutor - Job Position |

 Students laid bait (peanut butter) in a tracking tunnel and then returned the next morning to analyse the footprints of various rodents to see what pests were present and in what numbers.
 Some tunnels were untouched but many saw evidence of overnight visitors and all the data was sent on to DOC to contribute to their research.

-We look forward to developing our programme and seeing the year 10’s of 2013 in action!
+We look forward to developing our programme and seeing the year 10’s in action!

 Here’s what some of the teaching staff had to say: